 The First of the Line

 HMNZS Lachlan was a River class frigate of 2200 tonnes fully loaded.
 Where could it carry a Moke?
-Note the white structure just forward of the helicopter flight deck at the stern, this is the chart house.
 Lachlan was only ever used as a Survey Ship in the RNZN and hardly ever carried her Moke but if it was carried, it would have been stowed on the flight deck behind the Chart House.
 The Moke was hoisted onboard by shore cranes or driven off/on by ramps if the tide was suitable.
 On the later Leander-class frigates the Moke was sometimes stowed in the hanger when the ship proceeded on deployment.
 This depended on: if there was room, all petrol had been removed from the fuel tank and the Flight Commander (Pilot) was in a good mood.
 Other wise it would be stowed aft of the Flight Deck, (Quarter Deck) and lashed down, sometimes with a PVC cover.
 The second stowage option on the other two frigates, Otago and Taranaki was in the ships waist!

 This Moke appears to be an Australian variant which was presumably purchased when the Waikato entered service in the NZ Navy in the early seventies.
-It was navy blue!
-Amongst my Naval Advisors there is a view that this Moke did not belong to Waikato but to HMNZS Canterbury.
+It was navy blue, there is some discussion that this Moke did not originally belong to Waikato but to HMNZS Canterbury.
 The reason for this is that Waikato’s pennant number was F55 and this appeared as the number plate on its Moke.
 Apparently, if for some reason the specific ship’s Moke was unavailable, that Moke’s bonnet (displayed ships name and crest) would be swapped to a Moke that was available.
-The Canterbury’s Moke was once driven down a section of the Royal Navy County-class destroyer, HMS Fife’s main passage way as a joke during its visit to New Zealand in 1974.
-Kiwi humour!!

 The Mini Moke is a vehicle based on the Mini (with which the Moke shares many parts) and designed for the British Motor Corporation (BMC) by Sir Alec Issigonis.